Local-global principles for constant reductive groups over semi-global fields: Local-global principles for monotonic trees

 \section{Local-global principles for monotonic trees}

 In this section, building on Theorem~\ref{torsors extend}, we prove local-global principles for torsors in the context of monotonic trees.
 First, in Theorem~\ref{main}, we obtain such a result for reductive groups over a complete discrete valuation ring $R$, extending \cite[Theorem~7.3]{CHHKPS}, which had considered the case of tori.
-Afterwards we prove related results for groups that are not necessarily connected or reductive, especially in the case where $R$ is of equal characteristic zero.
+Afterwards we prove related results for groups that are not necessarily connected or reductive, especially in the case where $R$ is of equicharacteristic zero; i.e., where $R = k[[t]]$ for some field $k$ and parameter~$t$.

 The proof of Theorem~\ref{main} below relies on \cite{GPS}, and to apply that we need additional mild assumptions.
 Given a reductive group $G$ over a scheme $S$, there is a canonical semisimple normal subgroup $G^{\rm ss}$, called the derived subgroup of $G$, such that the quotient $G/G^{\rm ss}$ is a torus (see \cite[Exp.~XXII, Th\'eor\`eme~6.2.1, Remarque~6.2.2]{SGA3.3}).
 The semisimple group $G^{\rm ss}$ has a simply connected cover $G^{\rm sc} \to G^{\rm ss}$; this is the universal central isogeny to $G^{\rm ss}$.
 (See \cite[beginning of Section~1.2]{harder}.)
 The kernel of this isogeny is a finite commutative $S$-group scheme $\mu(G^{\rm ss})$ of multiplicative type, called the {\em algebraic fundamental group} of $G^{\rm ss}$ (e.g., see \cite[Remark~2.3]{gonzalez}); this agrees with the \'etale fundamental group (as in \cite{SGA1}) over a field of characteristic zero.
 More generally, write